 Aye Carumba!
 Cute, mini piñatas to fill with goodies.

+Make a Pinata today!
 Traditionally you beat a piñata with a stick until it exploded and all the yummy, shiny contents fell to the ground.
 Now days, as a safer option (small kids, plus sticks, plus beating and all blindfolded seems fairly inevitable to lead to tears at the very least…) piñatas often come with a string which you pull down on to release the contents.

-How to make a Piñata: Cute Mini rainbow Piñatas for fiestas!
+Watch how to make a Piñata: Cute Mini rainbow Piñatas for fiestas!
 Video craft tutorial

 We wanted to make a fully functioning mini piñata, so ours too has a pull string.
 It’s been tried and tested by the kids, so we can report that it works beautifully!
+These templates are free to Happythought members.

 To make your DIY piñata at home you will need: